- Home

 Section 3 Workers

 Any job openings related to these construction projects will be posted by the contractors on WorkInTexas.com.
 Section 3 Residents interested in employment opportunities should register as a job seeker with WorkInTexas.com or contact their local Workforce Solutions office for assistance.
-Section 3 Residents seeking Section 3 hiring preference may also complete and submit a Section 3 Resident Certification Form (PDF) to the City’s Section 3 Coordinator, Sean Landis, at 1700 First St., Seabrook TX 77586 or Sean Landis.
+Section 3 Residents seeking Section 3 hiring preference may also complete and submit a Section 3 Resident Certification Form (PDF) to the City’s Section 3 Coordinator, Sean Landis, at 1700 First St., Seabrook TX 77586 or to Sean Landis.
 A list of Section 3 Residents will be maintained for contractors to use in their hiring processes.

 Section 3 Residents are either: